nikodunk/blog/_writing/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 - Routing is _not_ shared in order to feel native: React Router for web, React Navigation for mobile
 - Tailwind as a shared styling language over React & React Native (thanks to twrnc)
 - Git monorepo with web/mobile/api.
 - Mobile UI is mostly re-used web UI in webviews, but due to 1) mounting it in native navigators and 2) injecting the native shell's state, we can create a near-native feel.
-We came to the conclusion that this was the only way 3-4 years in, because we were struggling to keep our react-native code base in sync with our web app, where we tended to develop features first.
+We came to the conclusion that this was the only way 3-4 years in, because we were struggling to keep our react-native code base in sync with our web app, where we tended to develop features first, over all of our massive feature set.
 - Cypress e2e tests for "critical path" flows (apply, login, transfer, etc), enforced by CI, on web, which is then re-used on mobile.
 - As little logic as possible is done on the frontends.
 Business logic, utilities, permissions, etc are moved to the backend where it is safer and automatically shared.